Working from Home – Where Do You Find the Motivation?

-After a month off sick, numerous trips to the doctors and a stint in hospital, I found myself at home and ready to get back to work.
+After a month off sick, numerous trips to the doctor’s office, and a stint in the hospital, I found myself at home and ready to get back to work.

-I went through the motions, got my desk ready, papers in order, even got as far as checking and appropriately disposing of endless emails.
-I purchased new pens and notebooks, organised a play date for my daughter, stocked up on coffee and flicked on the answering machine.
+I went through the motions.
+Got my desk ready, papers in order even got as far as checking and disposing of endless emails.
+I purchased new pens and notebooks.
+Organized a play-date for my daughter, stocked up on coffee, and flicked on the answering machine.

 But work has to be done.
 If I don’t work, I don’t get paid.
 Simple.

-So what do you do when motivation does not strike?
+So where do find the motivation, when inspiration doesn’t strike?
 What happens when you are so foggy and disillusioned about work that you begin to feel overwhelmed and ridiculously guilty?
-When you will yourself to get going but the drive isn’t there?
+When you will yourself to get going, but the drive isn’t there?

-After a few days of trial and error, different strategies and a mammoth amount of procrastination- heres what I came up with.
+After a few days of trial and error, different strategies, and a mammoth amount of procrastination – here’s how I found some motivation to get back to work.

 1. Get a pre-start routine.

-Make the coffee, get into comfy clothing, tie the hair back, light the scented candle- whatever the routine is that helps you get in the “zone”.
+Make the coffee, get into comfy clothing, tie the hair back, light the scented candle – whatever the routine is that helps you get into the zone.

 2. Set a timeline for your day.

 Plan your day, break it down hour by hour.
-Schedule in breaks, when you have to pick the kids up, the load of washing that needs doing.
+Schedule in breaks.
+When you have to pick the kids up.
+When a load of washing needs to go in.
 For example:

 Sticking to a precise timeline like this takes discipline, and it doesn’t always go according to plan.
 A few days of scheduling your time will assist in getting back into the routine of working, especially after a longer than usual break.
 For a less extreme time structure, try the kitchen timer method of setting a timer for a small amount of time, say 10 minutes, and work on one thing only until the timer goes off.
 Not a new idea, but definitely worth giving a shot.